rioalmir/banking-system/README.md

 # banking-system

 Simulating a banking system project with python.
-The system allows 3 daily withdrawals of up to R$500, unlimited deposits and allows you to view the statement of each operation
+The system allows 3 daily withdrawals of up to R$500, unlimited deposits and allows you to view the statement of each operation.